A cosy cottage with an idyllic setting amidst the parkland and gardens of Dunglass Estate.

 Wi-Fi & Mobile Coverage

-It is important to note that while the property sits in a private rural estate, there are two further properties in nearby proximity including the estate office, set within the courtyard area.
+It is important to note that while the property sits in a private rural estate, there are two further properties available as holiday lets set within the courtyard, in addition to the Estate Office.

 Belhaven Smokehouse in Dunbar (9 miles) offer a super range of smoked fish, meat, cheese and local produce, and there are a number of quality butchers in the area selling locally sourced meat as well as game.
 Andersons Butchers in North Berwick (19 miles) come highly recommended, selling pork from the locally reared Mangalica or ‘hairy pigs ‘(a Hungarian cross between domestic breeds and wild boar).
 There is also a traditional fishmonger in Dunbar High Street.
 Larger supermarket shopping can all be found in Dunbar, Haddington and North Berwick.